AscendingPassage.com HOME PAGE.

 conceptions of the human brain.
 Some are fluted and give the

-impression of sheaves of monstrous weeds (Lotus flowers); others, quite plain and
+impression of sheaves of monstrous weeds of Papyrus; others, quite plain and

-simple, imitate the stem of the papyrus, and bear by way of capital
+simple, imitate the stem of the Lotus, and bear as a capital

 its strange flower.